 Call us when you are considering a Glendale Conservator.
 We can help you find and hire the right Conservator in Glendale for your loved ones or aging family members.

 WHY HIRE US?

 Mina Sirkin is a Certified Specialist Attorney in Probate, Estate Planning and Trust Law in Glendale Ca, Los Angeles County, California.
-Let talk about a Glendale Conservatorship.
+Lets talk about a Glendale Conservatorship.
 Ms. Sirkin has over 27 years of experience in Conservatorships in Glendale with many cases involving contested petitions to conservatorship objections in the Los Angeles Superior Court – Probate Court.
 Do you have questions about a Conservatorship Petition in Glendale?
+We have the answers.
 Read more about about our credentials here: Los Angeles Conservatorship Attorney.